ucaswangls/GAP-CCoT/README.md

 ## Training GAP-CCoT
 Support multi GPUs and single GPU training efficiently.

+For the training dataset, please refer to  to download.
+For model training.
+First, refer to [TSA-net](https://github.com/mengziyi64/TSA-Net) to download the training dataset, and then modify the --train_data_path value in the opt.py file to point to the training dataset path.

 Launch multi GPU training by the statement below:
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4  --master_port=3278 train.py --distributed=True
 ```